Nine Years' War (Ireland)

+The Nine Years' War (May 1593 – 30 March 1603) was a conflict in Ireland between a confederacy of Irish lords (with Spanish support) and the English-led government.
+The war was primarily a response to the English Crown's advances into territory traditionally owned by the Gaelic nobility.
+The war was also part of the Anglo-Spanish War and the European wars of religion.

+The Kingdom of Ireland was established as an English client state in 1542, with various clans accepting English sovereignty under "surrender and regrant".
+By the early 1590s, widespread resentment against English rule developed amongst the Gaelic nobility, due to the execution of Gaelic lords, the pillaging of settlements by appointed sheriffs and Catholic persecution.

-The Nine Years' War, sometimes called Tyrone's Rebellion, took place in Ireland from 1593 to 1603.
-It was fought between an Irish alliance—led mainly by Hugh O'Neill of Tyrone and Hugh Roe O'Donnell of Tyrconnell—against English rule in Ireland, and was a response to the ongoing Tudor conquest of Ireland.
-The war was fought in all parts of the country, but mainly in the northern province of Ulster.
-The Irish alliance won some important early victories, such as the Battle of Clontibret (1595) and the Battle of the Yellow Ford (1598), but the English won a victory against the alliance and their Spanish allies in the siege of Kinsale (1601–02).
+In May 1593, Gaelic lord Hugh Maguire revolted against the appointment of Humphrey Willis as sheriff of Fermanagh.
+The war began in Ulster and northern Connacht as Ulster lords Hugh O'Neill, Earl of Tyrone, and Hugh Roe O'Donnell revolted against English incursions into their territory.
+The war eventually engulfed the entire island and took on a religious and nationalist dimension.
+The confederacy won numerous victories against the English forces in Ireland, such as the Battle of Clontibret (1595) and the Battle of the Yellow Ford (1598), but the English won a pivotal victory against the alliance and their Spanish allies in the siege of Kinsale (1601–02).
 The war ended with the Treaty of Mellifont (1603).
 Many of the defeated northern lords left Ireland to seek support for a new uprising in the Flight of the Earls (1607), never to return.
-This marked the end of Gaelic Ireland and led to the Plantation of Ulster.
+This marked the end of Gaelic Ireland and created the groundwork for the foundation of the Plantation of Ulster.

-The war against O'Neill and his allies was the largest conflict fought by England in the Elizabethan era.
+The Nine Years' War was the largest conflict fought by England in the Elizabethan era and one of its costliest.
 At the height of the conflict (1600–1601) more than 18,000 soldiers were fighting in the English army in Ireland.
 By contrast, the English army assisting the Dutch during the Eighty Years' War was never more than 12,000 strong at any one time.